-- (1) Where goods the importation of which is prohibited by section eighty-six are imported into Zimbabwe and the Director of Customs and Excise is, upon representations made to him, satisfied that the use of the trade mark constitutes a forgery, a customs officer may require the importer of the goods or his agent to produce any documents in his possession relating to the goods and to furnish information as to the name and address of the person by whom the goods were consigned to Zimbabwe and the name and address of the person to whom the goods were sent in Zimbabwe. - (2) An importer or his agent who fails to comply with any requirement in terms of subsection - (1) within fourteen days shall be guilty of an offence and liable to a fine not exceeding level five or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.
+(1) Where goods the importation of which is prohibited by section eighty-six are imported into Zimbabwe and the Director of Customs and Excise is satisfied that the goods are counterfeit trade mark goods as defined in subsection (1) of that section, a customs officer may require the importer of the goods or his agent to produce any documents in his possession relating to the goods and to furnish information as to the name and address of the person by whom the goods were consigned to Zimbabwe and the name and address of the person to whom the goods were sent in Zimbabwe.

+(2) An importer or his agent who fails to comply with any requirement in terms of subsection (1) within fourteen days shall be guilty of an offence and liable to a fine not exceeding level five or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment.